There in the opening light on a track shaded by lakeside trees an engine revs and I – run.

-Some months earlier, I’d traveled to the Mediterranean to watch the Nile flow into the sea.
-Then followed the Nile upriver while traveling Egypt, and into Sudan, where in Khartoum, the different colored waters of the Blue and White Nile converge.
+For some months earlier, I’d traveled to the Mediterranean to watch the Nile flow into the sea, and then followed the Nile upriver while traveling Egypt, and later into Sudan, where in Khartoum, the different colored waters of the Blue and White Nile converge.

-I stayed the night in Konzula in a $2 room the size of a single bed.
+In Konzula, I had a $2 room the size of a single bed

-It was the only place with power that intense, stormy night.
-No food served.
-Beer was dinner.
-I drank bottles with an English-speaking local; my shout.
+But no food served.
+Beer was my dinner.
+So I drank bottles with an English-speaking local; hey, my shout.

 Starving the next day, I ate a single banana for breakfast.